J. Richard Aronson

 Professor of Economics; Arthur F. Searing Chair.
 B.S., University of Rochester; M.P.P., Ph.D., Harvard University.
 Director of Lehigh's Dexter F. Baker Institute for Entrepreneurship, Creativity and Innovation and director of the Microfinance Program.
 Research interests: technology and industrial policies; economics and management of innovation; microfinance innovation.
 Teaching areas: managerial economics; technology entrepreneurship; new product development; microfinance.

 Frank R. Gunter

 Associate Professor of Economics.
 B.A., Pennsylvania State University; M.A., Ph.D., Johns Hopkins University.
-Research interests: Iraq economy, corruption, and capital flight.
+Research interests: Political economy of Iraq; entrepreneurship; corruption; capital flight; economic development during conflict.
 Teaching areas: principles of economics; economic development; political-economy of Iraq; political-economy of China.

 Chad D. Meyerhoefer

 Associate Professor of Economics; B.S., Binghamton; M.S. and Ph.D., Cornell.
 Research interests: health economics; public policy; applied econometrics; international economic development.

 Assistant Professor of Economics.
 B.B.A., Hong Kong University of Science and Technology; M.Econ., University of Hong Kong; Ph.D., University of Pittsburgh.
 Research interests: game theory; experimental and behavioral economics.